 Barrier Treatment: To reduce the need for repeated ULV applications and provide more sustained relief from mosquitoes in high public use areas, the District can provide barrier treatments to public use areas such as schools, playgrounds, athletic fields, etc., at the request of the Board of health and/or school departments.
-Applications to schools must be in compliance with MGL ch85.
+Applications to schools must be in compliance with 333 CMR 14.08.

-Ditch Maintenance / Wetlands Management: The town may petition the District to undertake larger scale ditch maintenance projects, wetlands enhancement and restoration projects requiring specialized mechanized equipment and expertise.
+Ditch Maintenance / Wetlands Management: The town may petition the District to undertake larger scale ditch maintenance projects, wetland enhancement and restoration projects requiring specialized mechanized equipment and expertise.
 Petitioned sites will be evaluated and a site specific proposal will be written for acceptable projects.
-Wetlands management projects may be beyond the scope of any municipality's assessment and may require a separate and additional appropriation.
+Wetland management projects must have a mosquito remediation component.
+Wetland management projects may be beyond the scope of any municipality's assessment and may require a separate and additional appropriation.

 Tire Recycling Program: Tires have historically been discarded on public and private properties, in both upland and wetland environments.
-Once a pile is started it can quickly grow into a substantial public health issue, not only as a source of mosquito proliferation but also as a potential fire hazard and as a source of toxic fumes, that once ignited can be extremely difficult to extinguish.
+Once a pile is started it can quickly grow into a substantial public health issue and is a known source of mosquito proliferation.

 Discarded tires almost always hold water and are a prime location for artificial container breeding mosquito species, most notably Culex pipiens, Culex restuans and Ochlerotatus japonicus.
 Cx. pipiens and Cx. restuans are considered to be the key vector species of both encephalitis viruses in the District.
 Oc. japonicus is a new species to Massachusetts since 2000, and is thought to have been imported into the United States in used tires.
 Oc. japonicus has also shown to be a competent vector of West Nile virus.
-Invasive mosquito species such as Ae. albopictus are known to travel in containers like tires.
-As in previous seasons, the District will be maintaining a tire water sample program in order to monitor any new species coming into the district.
+Invasive mosquito species are known to travel in containers like tires.